 To help you visualize what's in scope and what's not, here's a side-by-side breakdown of asset types in Ohio under the current expanded recovery law (before any pending reform legislation takes effect):

 The takeaway: outside of MAPTs, completed gifts, retirement-account beneficiary designations, and life insurance, almost everything is in scope.
-The reason TOD deeds are so commonly recommended in eldercare-planning blog posts written for general audiences is that in roughly two-thirds of states they work.
+The reason TOD deeds are so commonly recommended in eldercare-planning blog posts written for general audiences is that in the many probate-only states they work.
 In Ohio they don't.

 Why Reform Is Pending